Legislative history of United States four-star officers from 2017: Grade caps

 The National Defense Authorization Act for Fiscal Year 2010 (2010 NDAA) set numerical caps on the number of four-star officers, with dedicated allocations for each service—7 Army generals, 6 Navy admirals, 9 Air Force generals, 2 Marine Corps generals—and a separate pool of 20 joint-duty four-star officers.
 When the Army asked to restore a fourth star to its component commander in Europe and Africa in 2020, Congress raised the Army allocation to 8 but lowered the joint-duty allocation to 19, keeping the total number of four-star authorizations constant.
+The 2023 NDAA allocated 2 generals to the Space Force, corresponding to the chief and vice chief of space operations.

 Effective December 31, 2022, the 2017 NDAA cut the total number of general and flag officers in joint-duty positions that were exempted from grade caps by 25 percent, but deleted the grade distribution restrictions for those positions, which previously had been limited to 19 joint-duty four-star officers.
-The 2023 NDAA allocated 2 generals to the Space Force, corresponding to the chief and vice chief of space operations.
+The 2025 NDAA authorized the secretary of defense to exempt an additional pool of up to 35 general or flag officer positions designated as the Secretary of Defense Adaptive Force Account.